Our Parents

 Our free tool provides options, advice, and next steps based on your unique situation.

-3. Is the diagnosis that of Alzheimer’s disease or dementia?
+3. Is the diagnosis Alzheimer’s disease or another form of dementia?

 4. What do caregivers need to understand about dementia?

-Asking what will be expected from you as a caregiver and becoming aware of caregiver and dementia resources are two important points to focus on in the early phases of the disease.
-Remember to continue caring for yourself as well as your parent or senior loved one.
+Asking what will be expected from you as a caregiver, as well as researching dementia resources through organizations such as the Alzheimer’s Association, are two important points to focus on in the early phases of the disease.
+Remember to continue caring for yourself as well.
+In doing so, you will be able to provide better care for your loved one.

 5. What else could the diagnosis be?